VioletHarmon2002/weatherStationproject/docs/uxd/concept_design.md

 - **Initial Conceptualization**: Brainstorming sessions and sketches were created to outline the basic structure and functionality of the weather station box.
 - **Software Utilization**: MakerCase was employed to translate initial sketches into digital designs.
 The tool's intuitive interface allowed for easy adjustments to dimensions and material specifications.
-- **Iterative Design**: Multiple iterations were conducted to refine the box design, focusing on optimizing space for internal components while maintaining a compact form factor.
-- **Challenges and Solutions**: I had some problems, related to the sized of the box, it was quite hard for me, especially the first time, to understand, how can i fit my breadboard and sensors to the box .
+- **Challenges and Solutions**: I had some problems, related to the sizes of the box, it was quite hard for me, especially the first time, to understand, how can i fit my breadboard and sensors to the box.
 - **Finalization**: The final design was reviewed and approved by myself.